Toyota performance tips

-The car seems to rev up faster.
-I did it by cutting a portion of the air intake hose (2 inch diameter intake plastic hose), attached a 90 degree 2" PVC coupling, cut and attached a PVC pipe and routed to the grill of the car.
-Since the opening of the pipe is pointing down, I made a 45 degree angle cut at the bottom of the pipe and faced it towards the grill.
-In this way, as air speed picks up, the air hits the 45 degree opening and 'rams' the air up the pipe.
+I did it by cutting a portion of the air intake hose (two inch diameter intake plastic hose), attached a 90° 2” plastic coupling, cut and attached a plastic pipe and routed to the grill of the car.
+Since the opening of the pipe is pointing down, I made a 45° angle cut at the bottom of the pipe and faced it towards the grill.
+In this way, as air speed picks up, the air hits the 45° opening and “rams” the air up the pipe.
 Since air has to move up the pipe, rain water doesn't seem to work it way up into the filter box.

 - Remove the Battery.